Quantum optical coherence: From linear to nonlinear interferometers: Interferometers

 where the index LI is used to label results from this linear interferometer.
-With the help of the Wiener-Khinchin theorem \cite{Kubo2012statistical,LeibovichPRL2015aging}, the normalized expected count rates in each arm from Eq. \eqref{eq:MZI_Sin} can be rewritten as
+With the help of the Wiener-Khinchin theorem \cite{Kubo2012statistical,LeibovichPRL2015aging}, the normalized expected mean photon number in each arm from Eq. \eqref{eq:MZI_Sin} can be rewritten as